 Battery life is superb: five hours of listening plus another 19 hours available via the supplied, non-wireless charging case (you also have the option to splash out on Apple's wireless case).
 Another nifty feature, for devices running iOS 13 or later, is Audio Sharing, which allows a second pair of AirPods to connect to an iPhone and listen to whatever you're playing.

 Downsides?
-There are no interchangeable ear tips so you'll just have to hope that 'one-size-fits-all'.
+There are no interchangeable ear tips so you'll just have to hope that one size does indeed fit all.
 But if you're an Apple fan, these sleek buds are fantastic value for money, and a great bet if you're after some of the best headphones with a mic around.

 Read the full Apple AirPods (2019) review